Mortgage types explained

 Historically, many people had interest only mortgages and then paid what would have been spent on repaying the capital every month into an endowment policy.
 Endowments are investments managed by an insurance company who aim to get the best return on your cash.
 The plan for many was to save in this way instead of repay the mortgage, because the investment would earn more interest than they'd pay on the mortgage and effectively repay it quicker.

 Unfortunately due to the financial climate, returns on the majority of endowments have been poor, leaving many borrowers nearing the end of their mortgage with huge shortfalls to make up.
 As many will also be approaching retirement at this point, it has caused some very major issues for customers and lenders alike.
-For this reason the Financial Services Authority have tightened the regulation around interest only lending, making it clear that the borrower must have an acceptable and appropriate repayment vehicle if taking any amount on interest only.
+For this reason the Financial Conduct Authority have tightened the regulation around interest only lending, making it clear that the borrower must have an acceptable and appropriate repayment vehicle if taking any amount on interest only.
 This is a positive step towards protecting borrowers, however does cause issues with those already on interest only mortgages without an acceptable repayment vehicle - as they may now be trapped with a lender, possibly on a high standard variable rate, unable to re-mortgage elsewhere.

 Interest Only Buy to Let Mortgages